vxmm/finops-tech-challenge/README.md

 1. Ensure Python is [configured](https://www.python.org/downloads/) to run: ```python3 --version```
 2. Allow execution role for the script: ```chmod +x task.py```
 3. Ensure script and user is allowed to read from the source files and output to the desired location, see [chown](https://linuxcommand.org/lc3_man_pages/chown1.html).
 4. Verify that the file is in UTF-8 encoding.
+Any non-UTF-8 encoding will output the first error available in the program.
 5. If possible, please ensure that the output directory is not in the same root directory of the files.

 ## Further imporvements